-This Is How To Get Hired At Facebook | Fast Company
+This Is How To Get Hired At Facebook

 Once an applicant is selected, it’s typical for them to go through several rounds of interviewing, progressing from a phone or Skype call, to in-person rounds starting with Facebook’s recruiters and leading up to department heads.

 Next to its Menlo Park, California, headquarters, Seattle is Facebook’s largest and fastest growing location.
-Together Raji (Facebook employee No. 15) and Melissa Nixon, Facebook’s recruiting director in Seattle, have interviewed scores of hopeful candidates.
+Together Raji (Facebook employee No. 15 in Seattle) and Melissa Nixon, Facebook’s recruiting director in Seattle, have interviewed scores of hopeful candidates.
 Here are some of their tips for standing out and scoring the job.

 Go Ahead, Be Nervous